kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 ## Entity Framework Core 2:
 - EF Core 2 works similar to EF 6, but with some features missing and some with slight changes
-- We can use the same naming convention or data annotations as in EF 6, to define primary keys, foreign keys, child collection and navigational fields
+- We can use the same naming convention or data annotations as in EF 6, to define primary keys, foreign keys, child collection, and navigational fields
-- We define DbSet table mapping in our DbContext derived custom db context class, and add it as a scoped dependency using AddDbContext() in Startup class ConfigureServices() method
+- We define DbSet table mapping in our DbContext derived custom DB context class, and add it as a scoped dependency using AddDbContext() in Startup class ConfigureServices() method
 - We can give the connection string using AddSqlServer() in Startup class ConfigureServices() method
 - We can also use manual mapping in OnModelCreating() method of our DbContext based class, and even dismiss using navigational properties, as advised for DDD applications
 - See this link: https://stackoverflow.com/questions/20886049/ef-code-first-foreign-key-without-navigation-property
-- We can use Database.EnsureCreated() in our db context constructor to create the db if it does not exist
+- We can use Database.EnsureCreated() in our DB context constructor to create the DB if it does not exist
-- We can also use Database.Migrate() in our db context constructor to run db migrations if they exist
+- We can also use Database.Migrate() in our DB context constructor to run DB migrations if they exist
 - EF Core 2 uses the __EFMigrationHistory table to track which migrations have been applied to the database
-- On the package manager console, we can use the Add-Migration to create a new migration class with Up() and Down() methods, and use the Update-Database command to apply pending migrations to the db
+- On the package manager console, we can use the Add-Migration to create a new migration class with Up() and Down() methods, and use the Update-Database command to apply pending migrations to the DB
-- We can insert seed data in Startup class Configure() method, if we want so
+- We can insert seed data in Startup class Configure() method, if we want to do so
-- It is advisable to use the repository pattern, with methods returning IEnumerable for collections, instead of directly working with db context in the action methods
+- It is advisable to use the repository pattern, with methods returning IEnumerable for collections, instead of directly working with DB context in the action methods

-## DTO'S & AutoMapper:
+## DTO's & AutoMapper:
-- It is advisable to use DTO model classes for API input and output, that are different than the entity model classes, and map data between these classes, either manually or with AutoMapper
+- It is advisable to use DTO model classes for API input and output, which are different than the entity model classes, and map data between these classes, either manually or with AutoMapper
 - We can use Mapper.Initialize() and also configure mappings using CreateMap() inside the Startup class Configure() method
 - Default configuration maps fields with the same name to each other and ignores null values, and is enough for most of the time
 - We can use Mapper.Map() to map data from one class to another